trancongbao/trancongbao.github.io/Software_Decomposition/3_What_Are_The_Potential_Costs_Of_Decomposition.md

 - Members/teams must communicate more closely if their modules.
 - More difficult to isolate test.

-Moreover, the coupling can get worse if decomposition is introduced.
-The higher the decomposition level, the worse the problem.
+Moreover, the higher the decomposition level, the worse the problem couplings will introduce.
+- We now have indirection.
+We have to get to another function, module, file, even repo to understand the code.
+Or we need to have good documentation.
+The problem can be lessened if the function/module/repo provide good abstraction that are easily to understand.
 - Method calls, passing parameters
 - Http calls